 Setting up the cooks

-Setting up all of the cooks was simple and straightforward through the app.
+Setting up all of the cooks was simple through the app.
 It was worlds different than the painfully cumbersome setup with my cabled probe thermometer.
-The MeatStick app provides access to dozens of preset cooks to customize and save for repeated use for beef, pork, lamb, poultry, fish and even plant-based items.
+The MeatStick app provides access to dozens of preset cooks to customize and save for repeated use for beef, pork, lamb, poultry, fish, and even plant-based items.
 These items are all sorted by your chosen cooking method.
 Alternatively, you can skip the presets and set up a new cook from scratch.
-You can choose both your target food temperature, and the temperature at which you want to receive an early alert that your meat is almost done.
+You can choose both your target food temperature and the temperature at which you want to receive an early alert that your meat is almost done.
 Additionally, you can set your target ambient temperature and receive alerts should this temperature vary outside of your chosen range.
-This setting actually saved me twice!
+This setting saved me twice!

 Cook #1 – Steak